mjmccoy/mjmccoy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I work on understanding gene architecture evolution and its role in driving molecular diversity and complexity, as well as its breakdown in disease.
-Leveraging my formal training in molecular genetics and genomics, I develop and use computational methods for comparative and functional genomics in emerging cephalopod model systems (octopus and squid) and human cell fate reprogramming.
+Leveraging my formal training in molecular genetics and genomics, I develop and use computational methods for comparative and functional genomics in classical and emerging model systems including octopus and squid, nematodes, fish, and human cell fate reprogramming.

 # Publications
 1. Herbert A, Lee D, McCoy MJ, Wucherpfennig J, Behrens V, Kingsley D. Genetic mechanisms of axial patterning in Apeltes quadracus. _Evolution Letters_ (2024).
 (In Press)